chboudry/articles/tre_installation_cheatsheet.md

 9. Consider removing the cron schedule from the deploy_tre.yml (this is more for dev purposes and a user should only redeploy for a new release)
 10. Run Github Action "Deploy Azure TRE"

+Note : you may have to rerun : had an issue to login to ACR first time.

 11. Setup is complete.
 12. Connect to https://TREID.LOCATION.cloudapp.azure.com/ to manage your Azure TRE